yan4ik/paper_notes/related_pins_at_pinterest.md

 To avoid degrading any particular user's experience too much, each user is served unranked pins on only a small random subset of queries.

 ![alt text][image5]

+### Success Metrics

+We found that PR AUC metrics (calculated offline) are extremely predictive of closeups and clickthroughs in A/B experiments, but we had difficulty predicting the save behaviour using offline evaluation.

+For now, we use offline metrics as a sanity check and rough estimation of potential impact.